junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 "Thank you."
 "Do you really think I'll let you die?
 I'll choose myself over you?"
 "I wasn't sure."
 "Now you do."
 "Does it hurt?"
 "Not so much, comparing to losing you."

+Dean has too much guilt thinking it's his fault that Cas becomes human, so he can't forgive himself, can't allow himself to be with Cas, but also because they have kissed, he knows how good it feels to kiss Cas, it truly messes him up, even more than when Metatron cursed him, now it's himself that doesn't allow him to be with Cas.
+So he continues pining, so does Cas.
+But they use the actual case and world-saving as distraction.

+Metatron now works through the first two Heaven trials to banish angels (kill Nephilim, get Cubit's bow/arrow); Crowley kills all the next-in-line hostage prophets because none of them cooperate.
+Dean/Cas go to look for Chuck but can't find him.
+Cas knows the next in line is Donatello (doesn't need to be angel to know, the knowledge of all prophets' names are branded to his memory, angel or not, "See, I can still be useful" Cas tries to prove he's still useful, thought being human is why Dean doesn't have interest in him anymore, but that's not true, and Dean knows the miscommunication, painful conflicted), they find him before Crowley, use him as bait to trick Metatron and Crowley both think the other have the tablet powerful enough to kill the other, bring them together, ending up make them fight each other, both tablets destroyed, Crowley killed Metatron, almost get himself killed too.
+Dean risks his life getting the exploded grace from Metatron before he explodes, feeding Cas's grace back, so Cas is angel again; when tablets are destroyed, the power wave heals Sam too.
+They can let Crowley just die, but at last moment consider him still useful, so Dean ask Cas to heal Crowley, Crowley leaves with grudge but not as enemy.
+World crisis solved, Dean finally allow himself to kiss Cas, consider himself worthy of Cas's love.
+The two finally use actual words (like Zootopia 2 confession/communication scene).
+Cas has to kiss him deep enough, trying to convince Dean it doesn't matter, he'd do the same (Dean doesn't need to prove himself to Cas just like Cas doesn't need to prove himself to Dean, but both not quite believe the unconditional love, need a lot of affirmation).
+But there's still a long way to go for them psychologically, but it's a hopeful happy ending.

 ## Claim

 ### Claim Summary

+S08 timeline, S08E21 The Greatest Escapist canon divergent (inspired by Once Upon a Time Emma/Hook lip curse storyline).

+Metatron has been reading Chuck's books, so the first part of the fic will all be the fake quotes from Chuck's books, re-describing the early season canon scenes where Dean and Cas stare at each other long time, especially with Dean staring at Cas's lips, and Chuck has made it very clear that Dean really wants to kiss but self-repressed not to.
+Metatron is fed up with the unresolved tension, thinking he'd make it a better story.

+When in S08E21 Dean/Sam seek Metatron out to ask for his help with Hell trials, Metatron doesn't help, instead, he tricks Dean into saying "I swear on Castiel's name" which is a curse that if Dean kisses Cas, Cas will lose his power and become human; if Dean doesn't kiss Cas, Sam will die; if Dean tries to remove the curse, Dean will die.

+Dean is devastated, more repressed, keep himself more distant from Cas, disguises it as anger toward Cas even after Cas comes back to bunker after losing angel tablet.
+Cas is almost pushed away by Dean's angry attitude, almost leaves, but Dean regrets and apologizes immediately, confesses the curse.
+Cas proposes to sacrifice himself to save Sam and ask Dean to choose the kissing, Dean refuses, and Cas thinks Dean is too unwilling to kiss him.

+More aching from both sides, they turn to focus on bring Metatron down.
+Mean time, Crowley is torturing Kevin and other prophets, without Metatron's help, Kevin isn't saved.
+Crowley kills Kevin and more prophets, finds demon tablets.
+Metatron believes Crowley is a threat, seeks out angel tablets, starting Heaven trials, but realizes he needs Cas's grace, so really needs the curse to work.

+Metatron drowns Dean, forcing Cas to make the move.
+Cas chooses to kiss Dean to help him breathe under water, triggering the curse on Dean's lips, losing his grace to Metatron, becoming human.
+Dean is more guilty and furious, blaming himself to cause Cas to be human, distancing himself from Cas even more.
+Cas is more hurt, believing Dean is offended by the kiss and doesn't think he's useful now that he's human.

+Cas proves himself useful by finding out next prophet's name Donatello.
+Dean and Cas find Donatello before Crowley/Metatron, come up with a plan to use Donatello as bait to trick Crowley and Metatron to both think the other almost succeed in attacking them.
+Crowley and Metatron fight, Crowley kills Metatron, two tablets are destroyed.
+Dean risks his life to capture the exploded grace from Metatron to make Cas angel again, Sam's sickness is released by the power from tablets.
+World saved, problem solved, Dean can finally allow himself to reciprocate Cas, revealing he believes he should prove himself to Cas, same as when Cas was human.
+They have to kiss to convince each other they don't have to prove anything, but still not quite convinced yet, they just have to keep affirming, it's a long way for both of them.
+Hopeful happy ending.

 ### Visual Elements

+Dean is drowning under water, Cas dives to kiss him to help him breathe, to save him.
+Dean's lips brighten up because of curse, Cas's grace leaves him during the kiss.

+Some big explosion magical light comes from two crushing tablets, Dean throws himself toward Cas, both are in the slow motion of falling to the ground.
+While the light shows that grace is going back into Cas, Cas is has his wings spreading slowly, intuitively trying to protect Dean in the process.

 ## Posting